vasumehra/Game-projects/README.md

 Implemented a baroque chess game.
 It has completly different rules and moves from a normal chess game, the rules for baroque chess are way more hard and complex than a normal chess game rules.
 This was implemented by a 2 person team, I and my partner.
 I worked on zobrist hashing and various Artificial intelligence algorithms like IDDFS.
 The main file with the implementation is :
 --> Baroque chess vasu master

+5. Search Engine
+I implemented and mimicked google's search engine while implementing two algorithms, TF-IDF , Page Rank I used common data structures from the ones I implemented in Maze-Solvers, these are, ArrayDictionary, ChainedHashDictionary, ChainedHashSet, DoubleLinkedList, ArrayHeap.
+I implemented a method called topKSort, this method is responsible for returning the top k elements from a list containing n comparable elements.
+Then, I implemented SearchEngine.search.analyzers.TfIdfAnalyzer.java which is the TF-IDF algorithm.
+Then, I implemented Page Rank algorithm in SearchEngine.search.analyzers.PageRankAnalyzer.java